Meech Lake Accord: Other provinces

 Ontario Premier David Peterson had, reluctantly, played a prominent role in creating the accord and continued to support it in the face of growing opposition.
 This led to a backlash in his own province, especially regarding his promise to provide Senate seats to other provinces.
 He was defeated by Bob Rae's NDP within months in a snap election.
+The severe unpopularity of the Accord in the western provinces also helped contribute to the downfall of Don Getty and Grant Devine, the Premiers of Alberta and Saskatchewan respectively, both of whom had been among its most steadfast supporters.
+Devine's government was ejected from power the following year in a landslide that eliminated the provincial Progressive Conservatives as a political force, while Getty resigned in late 1992 with polls showing his own government on-track for a similarly heavy defeat (though they would, in the event, be re-elected under succeeding Premier Ralph Klein).

 In response to criticism of the Accord, British Columbia and Alberta enacted legislation requiring future constitutional amendments to be put to a referendum before being approved by the legislature.

 Mulroney's popularity plummeted.
 Many condemned his handling of the accord, and the exhaustive and interminable debates over it caused a backlash against further constitutional negotiations.
 In November 1990, Mulroney sought the input of Canadians on the country's constitutional future by convening the Citizen's Forum on National Unity.
 The forum was more commonly known as the Spicer Commission, after its chair, Keith Spicer.

 A variety of constitutional conferences and the efforts of former Prime Minister Joe Clark resulted in the Charlottetown Accord, which contained many of the same proposals, along with concrete involvement of First Nations groups.
 The Charlottetown Accord, unlike Meech Lake, was put to referendums (on October 26, 1992), but it was also defeated in most provinces, including Quebec.
 Following these attempts to make further amendments to the Constitution have been recognized as extremely difficult.
 No serious attempt has been made since to alter the Constitution.